sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 Downloading data
 ^^^^^^^^^^^^^^^^

-Once the status code is 0 you can download the data using the `get_request` method:
+Once the status code is 0 you can download the data using the `~sunpy.net.jsoc.JSOCClient.get_request` method:

     >>> res = client.get_request(requests)